RodrigoPAml/MancoLanguage/README.md

 - While loop, if, elif and else
 - Functions do not return values, instead use reference values for return
 - The language only uses the stack, no heap is used, which means no dynamic allocation, and fixed array sizes
+- The language syntax is based on lua
+-
 ```lua
 -- A sum program, that passes a number with reference for the returned value